MULEX for Multi-room Labs

 To switch between these two configurations, the MULEX Mode Selector Switch is used.
 This switch ensures that the control logic of the system matches the physical setup of the lab—whether operating as a single space or multiple separate rooms.
 To indicate the mode of operation, a mini sign is displayed reading “LABS SEPARATED” in amber.

-Enhance Your MULEX Setup
+Enhance Your MULEX Setup with:

 A compact wall-mounted indicator that provides a clear visual status of the lab configuration or system mode.